 - While state channels improve scalability, they slightly reduce decentralization because transactions are processed privately between participants.

-Sidechains: Sidechains are independent blockchains that run parallel to the main blockchain and are connected via a two-way bridge.
+Sidechains are independent blockchains that run alongside the main chain, connected through a two-way bridge that lets assets move between them.

 - Each sidechain operates with its own consensus mechanism, often optimized for speed and scalability.